"The tabloids, seizing on these statistics every January, pit the royals against one another like prized greyhounds." ~ New York Times

 In 2019 Charles was judged the hardest working royal.
 That year he did 521 engagements, so hours of ‘work’.

 If we assume a typical working day in this country is seven hours this is the equivalent of Charles working seventy four and a half days last year.
 An average full time worker would do two hundred and forty days.
 Seventy four and a half days is equivalent to approximately four months of full time work for the whole year.

-For that we allow Charles a personal income of more than £20m a year or about £38,000 an hour.
-That's right, Prince Charles gets the equivalent of £38,000 an hour for spending a third of his time meeting people and shaking hands.
+For that we allowed Charles a personal income of more than £20m a year or about £38,000 an hour.
+Charles received the equivalent of £38,000 an hour for spending a third of his time meeting people and shaking hands.
 That’s 3140 times the average hourly wage of the UK’s key workers.